Active Community Detection with Maximal Expected Model Change: Active Learning

 \section{Active Learning}

-The goal of an active learner is to query the label of an unlabeled node that will most improve the performance of a Semi-Supervised Algorithm.
-One querying strategy that strikes a strong balance between exploring for the true global optimum and driving towards immediate local improvements is the method of maximizing the `expected model change' \cite{Settles}.
-In general, this strategy selects the unlabeled data point, $q\in U$, that if labeled is expected to cause the greatest change to some model $\Phi$ according to some norm $T$.
-Formally,
+Our novel active learning strategy employs a querying criterion that is based on Maximal Expected Model Change (MEMC).
+In general, this strategy selects the unlabeled data point, $q\in U$, that if labeled is expected to cause the greatest change to some chosen model $\Phi$ with respect to some chosen norm $T$.
+Built on this idea, a tractable approximation of the distribution $\mathbb{P}[\textbf{X}_q=X_q|\textbf{M}=M,\textbf{X}_L=X_L]$ must be computed for all $q\in U$ and $X_q\in\bigtriangleup_r$, and a model $\Phi$ is to be chosen.